 That’s why all good pipeline inventory management involves contingency planning and decoupling inventory stock.
 Some use the EOQ method, too, though there are numerous other inventory forecasting and purchasing models out there to help with buyer strategy.

-One great way to streamline procurement and boost profits is a 360-degree digital wholesale platform and marketplace like BlueCart.
+One great way to streamline procurement and boost profits is a 360-degree digital wholesale marketplace and eCommerce platform like BlueCart.
 It helps you streamline your communication, processes, and payments so you don’t get into inventory quagmires in the first place.